felixxiao/felixxiao.github.io/_posts/2017-12-30-regularized-plackett-luce-ranking-model.md

 ![](../../assets/luce1.png)

 It is interesting to note that this penalized log-likelihood formulation is equivalent to Bayesian inference of the Plackett-Luce model with a symmetric Dirichlet prior on the choice strengths.

+The sum of $\log$ functional form of the regularization term is ideal in this case because it both preserves the concavity of the (re-parametrized) objective function and lends itself to optimization by the same MM algorithm as in the unpenalized case.
+There are two ways to extend the MM algorithm: using the method of Lagrange multipliers in the maximization step and adding a normalizing term to the objective to make it bounded.

+## Solving the Lagrangian with a Newton subroutine

-The penalty term is also concave thanks to $\alpha \geq 0$, so following the technique in Hunter 2004, we obtain the following minorization of the above:
+Following the technique in Hunter 2004, we obtain the following minorization of the penalized likelihood:

 $$ Q(w | w^{(k)}) = \sum_{l=1}^n \left( \log w_{i_l} - \frac{\sum_{j \in A_l} w_j}{\sum_{j \in A_l} w_j^{(k)}} \right) + \alpha \sum_{k=1}^m \log w_k $$